 You don't have to be out of work to claim benefits and you could qualify for more than one.

-You can contact Basildon Council's Housing Solutions Team who can offer independent advice on your housing situation and information about your housing options.
+You can contact Basildon Council's Housing Solutions Team who can offer independent advice on your housing situation.

 In danger of losing your home?

-If you are homeless or about to become homeless you can apply for help, see Homeless Prevention.
+If you are homeless or about to become homeless you can apply for help.